If you’re a residential builder, you may be required to participate in the BCRP as a condition of obtaining eligibility with the icare HBCF.

 - make sure the project is running to budget and contracted completion date

 - undertake reviews and report on the progress or development of your competence relating to specific areas that have been reviewed.
-A written report is provided to both Corporate Scorecard, the Eligibility Risk Manager, and yourself.
+We provide you with a written report.

-It’s not a condition for contracts under $50,000 or the alternative amount prescribed by the Eligibility Risk Manager.
+It’s not a condition for contracts under $50,000 or the alternative amount we prescribe.

-A certificate of insurance for projects subject to bcrp participation is not issued until the bcrp service provider has signed off on the first three components of the program, as outlined below.
+A certificate of insurance for projects subject to BCRP participation is not issued until the BCRP service provider has signed off on the first three components of the program.

 Service providers and fees

 Costs will vary from project to project and provider to provider.